 I looked at my phone in disbelief.
 I had been on the road for over a week.
 I had spent the previous Sunday in Chicago Reporting for Football Night in America and then flew to Los Angeles to host the NFL Network’s flagship show Total Access on Monday and Tuesday.
-On Wednesday, I traveled to Seattle to attend team practices and production meetings and prepare for the wildcard game that Saturday.
+On Wednesday, I traveled to Seattle to attend team practices and production meetings and prepare for Saturday’s wildcard game.
 It had been a long week marked with a big finish line for me—the end of my NBC football season.
 I had worked my butt off.

-Standing in the airport now, I wondered if this twitter bully had any insight into the amount of time I spent preparing for my sideline job?
-He didn’t know I painstakingly thought through the way I worded every single question I asked.
+Standing in the airport now, I wondered if this Twitter bully had any insight into how much time I spent preparing for my sideline job.
+He didn’t know I painstakingly thought through how I worded every question I asked.
 How degrading it seemed to work hard while balancing the excruciating guilt I felt spending time away from my three-year-old son and five and seven-year-old daughters, only to be publicly compared to a plastic doll.

-I knew Jason Whitlock’s name but didn’t know much about his persona at the time.
+I knew Jason Whitlock’s name but didn’t know much about his persona then.
 I fired back something I hoped sounded serious and witty.

 @whitlockJason no problem if u don’t care 4 my ?
 But know I’m not ever fed them.
 Is it bc I’m a girl, u assume they come from my male counterpart?

 P.s is the barbie comment a compliment?
 Because as my age, you take it as one.

 Twitter responded, and people started sharing and weighing in with their thoughts.
 Whitlock got more cavalier.

 U r attractive for any age and I like that u r a “real” and not offended by the Sideline Barbie comment.